Image credit: @aimeehome_

 The good news is, to clean the arms of a Swyft soft the above steps can be applied in the same way.
 All you need is water, a bit of elbow grease and a bar of white soap if the stain or general dirt is extra stubborn.

 To clean sofa cushions, first, get the hoover out and vacuum any crumbs, hair or loose dirt.
-If your cushions have removable covers you can unzip them and either hand wash them using warm water and soap or add them to your next load of washing.
+If your cushions have removable covers you can unzip them and either hand wash them using warm water or get them professionally cleaned – do not machine wash.
 Once washed, leave the covers to air dry, put them back on the cushions and plump them up.

 Daily Sofa Maintenance